caseydierking/dierking.dev/content/posts/2020-24-05—Squarespace-Commerce-Package.md

 category: "Projects"
 tags:
   - "Python"
-description: "A python module that provides easy access to Squarespace's Commerce API"
+description: "Recently, I published my very first package to the Python Package Index.
+I'm proud and excited to share this milestone.
+It is called Squarespace-Commerce and its a python module that provides easy access to Squarespace's Commerce API"
 socialImage: "/media/pypi.png"
 ---
-On May 20, 2020 I published my very first package to the [Python Package Index](https://pypi.org/) and made it available for the world to use.
+Recently, I published my very first package to the Python Package Index.
 I'm proud and excited to share this milestone.
+It is called Squarespace-Commerce and its a python module that provides easy access to Squarespace's Commerce API

-I recently wrote a simple python application for my wife that utilizied the Squarespace Commerce API.
+Prior to publishing the package, I had created a simple python application for my wife that utilizied the [Squarespace Commerce API](https://developers.squarespace.com/commerce-apis/what-can-i-do).
 During the development of that project, I was surprised to learn that there were no existing modules out there (that had been maintained) that abstracted the api and made it easy to query.
-Once I had the application built for my wife, I realized I could take what I learned and turn it into something that could be useful for anyone.
+Once I had the application built for my wife, I realized I could take what I learned and turn it into something that could be useful for anyone (and even make it easier to maintain what I had built for her).
 And since there were was nothing exsting, I decided to write my own and publish it.

 Introducing **Squarespace-Commerce**

 You can can acces it on [PyPi](https://pypi.org/project/squarespace-commerce/) or view the [Github source.](https://github.com/caseydierking/squarespace-commerce-python) Future plans include expanding the library to use the Transactions and Inventory APIs.

-Here is how to use it:
+Here is how to use it in your python3 application:

-### Usage
+## Usage

 ````python
 #Import the module